cole21771/MSOESuperMileageApp/README.md

 - [ ] simple server authentication
 - [ ] Be able to talk back to the Arduino
 - [ ] Be able to receive data from the Arduino with 100% consistency
+- [ ] Verify that the amount of data from the arduino matches the amount of data in the config json.
+- [ ] Add a dedicated view for the information of a config file.

 ### Issues